 Allowing the prisoner to taunt them into entering the cell to give them a sound beating, especially if they appear to still be shackled or tied.

 Yes, it causes much annoyance among viewers, but this trope is very handy for a writer because it allows the excitement of a bad guy or good guy to be captured and also leaves it open for said prisoner to escape.
 If the guards were competent, the story may end up bogged down with important characters stuck in prison.
+It is also one of the Acceptable Breaks from Reality in that if Stealth-Based Game guards were too competent, the games would be too damn hard to play.

 The trope name is a pun on the film The Gods Must Be Crazy.